These budget hotel brands offer comfortable, affordable accommodation in London.

 Premier Inn, now the UK's largest hotel chain, guarantees clean, comfortable accommodation, with friendly helpful service or your money back.
 Public rooms are smart and well-presented, and the larger-than-average bedrooms have comfortable king-sized beds with good quality duvets and pillows.
 Most rooms have Wi-Fi too.

 Travelodge offers no-frills rooms for as little as £35 a night (if you book in advance online).
 The chain is expanding rapidly, with more than 50 hotels in London.
 Rooms are clean with king-sized beds, en-suite, TV, tea and coffee making facilities and optional extras such as breakfast and Wi-Fi available.
 Kids eat free at the breakfast buffet with a paying adult.

 The brainchild of easyJet's Stelios Haji-Ioannou, easyHotels offer small, clean rooms that can cost less than £35 a night if you book early enough.
 All bookings must be made online.
-There are seven easyHotels in London, in central locations including South Kensington, Victoria and Paddington.
+There are seven easyHotels in London, including Heathrow and Luton.

 Tune Hotels feature space-efficient rooms with high-quality basics, including five-star beds and power showers.
 A 'pay as you use' system is in place for optional energy-consuming amenities.
 There are four Tune Hotels in central London, including Westminster, Liverpool Street, Paddington and King's Cross.